Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 77,006, 27,280 total housing units (homes and apartments), and a median house value of $292,485, Auburn real estate prices are well above average cost compared to national prices.
+With 77,472 people, 27,280 houses or apartments, and a median cost of homes of $301,805, Auburn real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Auburn, accounting for 52.66% of the city's housing units.
 Other types of housing that are prevalent in Auburn include large apartment complexes or high rise apartments ( 20.98%), duplexes, homes converted to apartments or other small apartment buildings ( 11.35%), and a few mobile homes or trailers ( 8.93%).